 - After an external or internal stop, you can only re-enter the contour with the function RESTORE POS.
-AT N.
+AT N. Before you start the block scan, you must cancel M120, otherwise the TNC will output an error message.

 - When using the path functions RND and CHF, the blocks before and after them must contain only coordinates in the working plane.

 - If you want to approach the contour on a tangential path, you must use the function APPR LCT.
 The block with APPR LCT must contain only coordinates of the working plane.

 - If you want to depart the contour on a tangential path, use the function DEP LCT.
 The block with DEP LCT must contain only coordinates of the working plane.

 - Before using the functions listed below, you have to cancel M120 and the radius compensation:

 - Cycle 32 Tolerance

 - Cycle 19 Working Plane

 - PLANE function

 - M114

 - M128

 - M138

 - M144

 - FUNCTION TCPM

 - WRITE TO KINEMATIC